Kelly Ivanoski (Class of 2018) is manager of the Nolen Greenhouses here at the New York Botanical Garden.

 Brian Kennedy (Class of 2010), originally from Massachusetts, was hired as a gardener with the Arboretum and Grounds crew at NYBG.

-Gabriela Marin (Class of 2010) has a Ph.D. in Horticulture from Romania and since graduation has worked at the Battery Conservancy where she is now the Head Horticulturist.
+Gabriela Marin (Class of 2010) has a Ph.D. in Horticulture from Romania and since graduation has worked at the Battery Conservancy where she is now the Chief Horticulturist.

 Alyssa Siegel-Miles (Class of 2010) is the founder and owner of Bluebird Garden Design, a landscape design, installation and maintenance company serving Connecticut and Rhode Island.